71 factors can a huge affect on your personal injury claim, settlement and lawsuit.

 If someone causes injury to another, in the Florida personal injury case jurors are not supposed to consider the likeability of the careless party when deciding whether the defendant was negligent and, if so, whether the negligence caused the claimant’s injury.

 But they do.
 It is human nature.

-If someone’s negligence caused your injury and they are likeable, this makes the case tougher and can decrease the full value for settlement purposes.
-For example, a Disney adjuster may reduce the full value of a claim because they know that Orlando jurors like Disney.
+For example, a Disney World adjuster may reduce the full value of a claim because they know that Orlando jurors like Disney.
 After all, Disney is the happiest place on the earth.